Nick of all Trades

 Yes, this job was as fun as it sounds.
 I built interactive pieces and animated graphics for cartoonnetwork.com: run-of-site elements, microsites, and animated homepage imagery.
 I designed, coded, animated, and/or art directed pieces for properties like Adventure Time, Uncle Grandpa, Steven Universe, and Dreamworks' Dragons — shows with vastly different aesthetics.
 Also pitched to and prototyped work for show creators.
 I worked with these folks into 2014.

 Here, I designed interactive pieces and graphics for show launches and updates on tbs.com and tnt.tv.
 I built advertisements, microsites, and full show sites.
-I designed, prototyped, and pitched pieces for properties like The Big Bang Theory, Sullivan and Son, Dallas, Falling Skies, and Who Gets the Last Laugh.
+I designed, prototyped, and pitched pieces for properties like The Big Bang Theory, Conan, Dallas, Falling Skies, and Who Gets the Last Laugh.
 I played here well into 2013.

 Here, I built and maintained large-format interactive displays at both headquarters and in the public.
 I wrote, pitched, designed, directed, and animated videos and interactive pieces.
 I also helped the web team with multimedia, graphics, and front-end design.